My Ghost Story:

 Wow, as an adult, hearing these stories, I was transfixed.
 It made my personal experience expand and I finally understood a little more of what happened to me next.

 My parents decided to take action in an unusual way.
-They were informed to bring into the home, whiskey.
+They were informed by my grandfather and some people he knew to bring into the home, whiskey.
 To sit and have a few shots.
 Then take the remainder of the whiskey and place it on the lower steps of the basement.
-They were instructed to do this every day with a different bottle, every, single, day.
-While speaking his name and offering up their almost full bottles of booze.
+They were instructed to do this every day with a different bottle.
+Every single day for about a week, while speaking his name and offering up their almost full bottles of booze.
 My parents did not drink, though they did this for over a week.
-They were not allowed to, waste, the liqueur.
+They were not allowed to waste the liqueur.
 They were instructed to drink it with no emotion, but enthusiasm for a drink.
-Going as far as to even, act, excited about it.
+Going as far as to even act excited about it.
 To beg each other to pour the shot faster!
 It was very clear instructions.
 Drink, take it seriously.
 Don’t waste a drop.
 No kids around.

 The basement became off limits.
 A lock was placed on the door and no one went down there except my dad.
 Even he went down there with my mom standing at the top of the stairs.
 They offered the liqueur to him by saying his name.
 No one can remember what it was.
 I believe my mom does remember, but I think she is afraid to even think about it.
 So I didn’t push the subject with her.